-- Launch results export.
+Exporting launch results.
 Though Allure TestOps has a flexible and powerful analytics engine, some may prefer keeping track of test execution results in TestRail.
 Well, sometimes we tend to stick with familiar tools!
-Allure TestOps is capable of exporting Launches right into the TestRail.
+Allure TestOps is capable of exporting Launches right into TestRail.

-- Create a new test case.
-If a new test is born in Allure TestOps, it will be imported to TestRail.
+Creating a new test case.
+If a new test is created in Allure TestOps, it will be imported to TestRail.
 Thus, the systems will stay synchronized.

 If you are a TestRail user eager to build automated testing, try Allure for a no-code detailed automation integration.